 A male pin-tailed whydah appeared in our yard on September 28 but was originally identified (by me) as a fork-tailed flycatcher.
 It's been seen several other times over the next two weeks but not up close, but finally my wife got a photo of it and it had a finch-like orange bill, black-and-white body, and extremely long, streaming, black tail.
 Larry Manfredi has been here 3 times but hasn't seen it yet (it was here again yesterday, 10/14) and it was he who suggested it was a pin-tailed whydah.
 The photo and sighting by me yesterday has confirmed it.
 This African bird is a brood parasite, like cowbirds, and could spell trouble if it becomes established.
 It is already established in Puerto Rico and California, and there is a single other (undated) report from Florida.
 They are probably escaped cage birds.

-Posted by Roger Hammer 6 months ago 11 Comments
+Posted by Roger Hammer about 1 year ago 11 Comments

 Support Our Mission